GoldenElf58/tractor-ai/README.md

 ## About Tractor

 Tractor (AKA Upgrade/Shengji/升级) is a popular Chinese trick-taking card game.
 There are many variants of the game, but the main rules are similar.
 Go to the [Wikipedia article](https://en.wikipedia.org/wiki/Sheng_ji) for more information about the game's rules.

 ## About This Project

 This project is a Python implementation of the game Tractor.
 The project is still under development.
-As of July 4, 2026, the core game implementation is complete, but edge cases are still being tested.
+As of now, the core game implementation is complete, but edge cases are still being tested.
 In the future, I will use this project to train a machine learning model to play tractor.

 ## Features